haxetink/tink_macro/README.md

 It is important to know that when you initialize a field with `options.bypass` set to true, existing setters will by bypassed.
 That's particularly helpful if your setter triggers a side effect that you don't want triggered.
 This is achieved by generating the assignment as `(untyped this).$name = $value`.
 To make the code typesafe again, this is prefixed with `if (false) { var __tmp = this.$name; __tmp = $value; }`.
 This code is later thrown out by the compiler.
 Its role is to ensure type safety without interfering with the normal typing order.

+Setter bypass also causes the field to gain an `@:isVar`.
+And currently, with `-dce full`, additional code will be generated to avoid the field to be eliminated.

-Please do note, that the value will be in the generated code twice, therefore if it is an expression that calls a macro, the macro will be called twice.
+Please do note, that `value` will be in the generated code twice, therefore if it is an expression that calls a macro, the macro will be called twice.

 #### Initialization options